ONSdigital/dp-net/handlers/README.md

 ## Usage

-- Read a header from a request and add its value to the output request context:
+- Read a header from a request and add its value to the underlying request context:

 ```go
     // Access token